Pausanias Analysis

 English Translation

 He had intercourse with the girl and she became pregnant by him.
-In the end, Aristodemos was driven into such fury that, enraged by his anger, he killed his daughter.
+In the end, Aristodemus was driven into such fury that, enraged by his anger, he killed his daughter.
 Afterwards, he cut her open and showed that her womb contained no child.
-Epibolos, who was present, urged the people to assign another to hand over his daughter, since the death of Aristodemos's daughter had been of no benefit to them.
-He explained that Aristodemos had murdered his own child, yet had not sacrificed her to the gods as the Pythian oracle had commanded.
+Epibolos, who was present, urged the people to assign another to hand over his daughter, since the death of Aristodemus's daughter had been of no benefit to them.
+He explained that Aristodemus had murdered his own child, yet had not sacrificed her to the gods as the Pythian oracle had commanded.

 Proper Nouns